 The Board approves financial arrangements and other agreements between the Funds, on the one hand, and Milliman or any of its affiliated parties, on the other hand.
 The Independent Trustees meet regularly as a group in executive session and with independent legal counsel.
 The Board has determined that the efficient conduct of the Board's affairs makes it desirable to delegate responsibility for certain specific matters to various committees of the Board (each, a "Committee," and, together, the "Committees"), as described below.
 The Committees meet as often as necessary or appropriate, either in conjunction with regular meetings of the Board or otherwise.
 The chair, if any, of each Committee is appointed by a majority of the Independent Trustees upon recommendation of the Committee.
 Adam Schenck, Interested Trustee, serves as Chairman of the Board.
-The Board has appointed Nicholas Dalmaso to serve as Lead Independent Trustees; (ii) to communicate regularly with the other Independent Trustees; and (iii) to communicate regularly with the other representatives of Milliman.
+The Board has appointed Nicholas Dalmaso to serve as Lead Independent Trustee.
+The Lead Independent Trustee has several primary purposes, such as (i) to serve as the leader of the Independent Trustees; (ii) to communicate regularly with the other Independent Trustees; and (iii) to communicate regularly with the Chair of the Board, who is an employee of Milliman, investment adviser to the Trust, and other representatives of Milliman.